Li-Lab-SUSTech/Drift-estimation/README.md

-Add GPU/CUP code for "Drift correction in localization microscopy using entropy minimization"
+ "Drift correction in localization microscopy using entropy minimization"
 -----------------------------------------------------------------------------------------

 Article link: